dhoegh/EngUnits.jl/README.md

 julia> unitless(a) == unitless(b)
 true
 ```
-Even though the display unit is kN m the calculations is performed using the siunit and the value of a and b are therefore the same. the only difference is how the value is displayed to the user.
+Even though the display unit is kN m the calculations is performed using the SI unit and the value of a and b are therefore the same. the only difference is how the value is displayed to the user.

 # Known issues/limitations
 * `u"in"` do not give inches use `u"inch"` instead.
 This is caused by `in` is a infix operator in julia and because the unit string macro use julia's parser to parse the unit strings `in` cannot be used to mean inches.